Skip to content

 Field Dependency

-A Field Dependency in Salesforce is a configuration that filters the available values in a dependent picklist based on the value selected in a controlling field.
+A Field Dependency in Salesforce is a configuration that ties one picklist field's available values to the value currently selected in another field on the same record.

 § 01